 Moving on, HostGator offers 3 separate plans.
-With the cheapest going for $2.75, and the most expensive selling for $5.25/mo.
+With the cheapest going for $2.75/month, and the most expensive selling for $5.25/month.

 The cheapest HostGator prices come with a 3-year subscription.
 You will be paying $126 in total, but that will translate to a lower monthly fee.
 And just how it was with DreamHost, the domain name is only free for one year.
 After renewal, you’ll have to pay $18.99 for the domain.
 Additionally, HostGator offers a 45-day money-back guarantee for first-time users – not as much as DreamHost, but it still is quite a lot.
 If you end up going with the cancellation process, the cost of the domain will be deducted from your refund.

 The plan providing the most value is the Baby plan.
 For just 1 extra dollar you get an unlimited number of websites.
 The Business plan offers a few interesting features, but the difference in price doesn’t justify choosing this plan unless you absolutely need them to run your business.

 As you can see, both of these providers offer affordable prices and they are featured on our best cheap web hosting list – take a look, and maybe you'll find an even better option for you there!

 If you’re looking for a cheap hosting solution for either a personal or a business-oriented site, DreamHost is the winner.
 At a lower price point, you get all the necessities like a free domain, an SSL, and many security features.